Tag: Extraordinary costs

 Bulgaria vs Yazaki Bulgaria Ltd, January 2023, Administrative Court, Case No 22/2022

 Yazaki Bulgaria Ltd is active in the automotive industry and is part of the Japanese Yazaki Group.
 It had used the transactional net margin method (TNMM) to demonstrate that prices for the sale of products to related parties were at arm’s length.
 Following an audit, the tax authorities found that the company’s profit was outside the arm’s length range and issued an assessment of additional income for FY2014-2016.
 According to the tax authorities, Yazaki Bulgaria Ltd had not included all its costs when calculating its profit margin.
-Administrative Court Judgement The Administrative Court annulled the tax authority’s assessment and ruled in favour of Yazaki Bulgaria Ltd. Excerpt “It is undisputed in this case that the adjustments made by the appellant for comparability with the amounts of additional labour costs in individual years are as follows: For 2014, the reported operating loss of £2,192,845.67 was adjusted upwards to a net profit of £4,837,402.79 as a result of the elimination for comparability ...
+Administrative Court Judgment The Administrative Court annulled the tax authority’s assessment and ruled in favour of Yazaki Bulgaria Ltd. Excerpt “It is undisputed in this case that the adjustments made by the appellant for comparability with the amounts of additional labour costs in individual years are as follows: For 2014, the reported operating loss of £2,192,845.67 was adjusted upwards to a net profit of £4,837,402.79 as a result of the elimination for comparability ...
 Read more

-Greece vs "Tin Cup Ltd", November 2022, Tax Court, Case No 3743/2022
+Greece vs "Tin Cup Ltd", November 2022, Administrative Tribunal, Case No 3743/2022

-Greece vs “Tin Cup Ltd”, November 2022, Tax Court, Case No 3743/2022
+Greece vs “Tin Cup Ltd”, November 2022, Administrative Tribunal, Case No 3743/2022

 Following an audit of “Tin Cup Ltd” for FY 2016 and 2017 an assessment was issued by the tax authorities regarding excessive amounts of waste materials and pricing of intra-group transactions.
 On the issue of excessive amounts of waste materials, tax deductions was denied by the authorities as the costs was not considered to have been held in the interest of the company, i.e. it did not take place with the purpose of increasing “Tin Cup Ltd” income.
 On the second issue, the tax authorities found that the most appropriate method for the transactions in question (sales to a related party) was the CUP method.
 Applying the CUP to the controlled transactions (instead of the TNMM) resulted in additional income of approximately 392.000 EUR in total for FY 2016 and 2017.
 A complaint was filed by “Tin Cup Ltd” with the Dispute Resolution Board.
 Decision of the Board The Board upheld the assessment of the tax authorities both in regards ...
 Read more